JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - See who the user is following and is being followed by.
 This will be 2 separate pages with their own urls just like twitter. #DONE
 - Allow users to follow users from the following/followers pages #DONE
 - Fix following or not following for the 2 pages for all the users #DONE
+- Clicking outside the modal or clicking escape should close the edit profile modal

 ## Posts